-To get you started, I have a quick story to share.
+To get started on these business strategy examples, I have a quick story to share.
 A friend of mine had inherited a mess.
 His father had run a chain of grocery stores in another state and had passed away, leaving my friend to run the business.
 With ownership dispersed among quarreling family members who had different expectations, the only logical thing for him to do was to clean it up to the best of his ability, package the business, and then sell it and ride off into the sunset.

 With this rainstorm looming, my friend knew that his solution was not about working harder or executing better.
 It most certainly was not about “hoping for the best!”
 His vision didn’t change, but the way he ran the business had to, or he’d be out of business in a flash.
 His response?
 Change his strategy.

 Then he heard that Wal-Mart was coming.
 He knew that he had to do something differently.
 He engaged his team in a conversation about how they could compete against a competitor that had a lower cost of doing business.
 How could they succeed while still charging more?

 They also wanted to differentiate how they interacted with their customers.
 They recognized that providing high levels of interaction was not Wal-Mart’s strength, so they trained their coworkers to do some fantastic things.

 As he somewhat reluctantly jumped into his role as CEO and constant family counselor, he got some further bad news.
 Wal-Mart was coming to town with their grocery store concept.
 He did some research and discovered that on average, when Wal-Mart came to town, the juggernaut took a large chunk of business away from existing grocery stores.
 Since grocery stores run on very thin margins, a double-digit percentage loss of revenue would quickly send them into a pool of red ink!